When Is Your State’s Tax-Free Weekend?

 Additional tax-free weekends might be announced throughout the year.

 Although many states have tax-free days to help you save a little money on seasonal items, there are some states that don’t offer a tax-free week or tax-free shopping day.
-However, Alaska, Delaware, Montana, New Hampshire and Oregon never charge any state sales tax, so you don’t have to wait for a tax-free holiday if you live in one of those states.
+But Delaware, Montana, New Hampshire and Oregon are all states with no sales tax at all, so you don’t have to wait for a tax-free holiday to shop there.
+Alaska also does not have a state sales tax, but local sales taxes might apply in some jurisdictions.

-States that have not yet announced a tax-free weekend or holiday in 2019 include:
+Here’s a list of states that have either not yet announced a tax-free weekend or holiday for 2026 or don’t anticipate having one at all:

 - Arizona